 Intermittent fasting is not a diet, it’s a pattern of eating.
 More importantly, it's a way of life.
 It really has nothing to do with the foods you can eat, but when you eat them.

 Relatively simple and straightforward, the most popular way to intermittent fast is the 16/8 Method.
 This involves skipping breakfast and eating only within an 8-hour period of the day while fasting for the other 16.
 But the question we often get asked, is what are you allowed to drink during those other 16 hours, in order to not break your fast and lose weight more effectively?
+We are going to cover fasting-friendly drinks and let you know if Gatorade Zero or Aloe Vera juice will break your fast.

 RELATED ARTICLE: Intermittent Fasting: How To Lose Body Fat And Detox In 5 Easy Steps